 Long ballwires - For pierced ears the most popular earwires are long ballwires.
 To attach your pendant and/or beads, the loop at the bottom is easily opened.
 Round-nosed pliers are best because they will not bend the earwire’s loop out of shape.

 Kidney wires are formed to close once in the ear.
 They have a partly formed loop onto which you attach your pendant and/or beads.
 Squeeze the sides of this loop together to secure.

-A stud and hook are suitable for a shorter and daintier style of earring.
-The loop is easily opened and closed with a pair of round-nosed pliers.
+Stud and hook are suitable for a shorter and daintier style of earring.
+The loop is easily opened and closed with a pair of chain-nosed pliers.
 A scroll back (or butterfly) is needed to hold the stud in place in your ear.